-The Man Who Knew Too Little ComedyThe Man Who Knew Too Little is a movie based on a book by Robert Farrar, and it’s one of those timeless comedies with phenomenal script and even better acting.
-I must say that Bill Murray was hilarious in this one, and this is one of his best comedic roles.
-The script is very original and unique, giving the director and actors enough material to create a comedy that has several layers and can be viewed as classical slapstick but also an intelligent comedy.
-Combining a serious spy plot with a hapless and accident-prone “secret agent” is something that now is quite popular, but back in 1997 this was a genre less explored.
-Toying with the cold war and stereotypes common for James Bond movies, Farrar creates even more comedy, and a perfect example is Boris The Butcher, played masterfully by Alfred Mollina.Wallace Ritchie is a manager at a Blockbuster video store in America, and he has come to England to visit his businessman brother James.
-But this is a wrong time for a visit since James is expecting an important business partner at his house so he offers Ritchie a ticket to “Theater Of Life” a new kind of show where a viewer participates along with the actors in a show.
-All too happy, Ritchie accepts the offer, not knowing that soon he will be involved in a spy war of immense proportions.
-Thinking that this is still a show and that everything is supposed to happen like that Ritchie plays along, as he tries to save the world in his world and in real world…Director: Jon AmielCast: Bill Murray, Peter Gallagher, Joanne Whalley, Alfred Molina, Richard Wilson, Geraldine JamesFun Facts: The movie that Consuela is watching in the kitchen is Copycat, also directed by Jon Amiel.Rating: IMDb Link: http://www.imdb.com/title/tt0120483/Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website This site uses Akismet to reduce spam.
+The Man Who Knew Too Little ComedyThe Man Who Knew Too Little is a movie based on a book by Robert Farrar, and it’s one of those timeless comedies.
+It features a phenomenal script and even better acting.
+Bill Murray was hilarious in one of his best comedic roles.
+And I know that he has a lot of them, so I don’t say this lightly.
+He had a lot of stuff to work with here from intelligent and snappy dialogues to slapstick gags.
+Combining a serious spy plot with a hapless and accident-prone “secret agent” is something that’s quite popular now.
+Although, I must admit that Spy Hard and Austin Powers were released almost the same year.
+Toying with the cold war and stereotypes common for James Bond movies, Farrar creates even more laughs.
+And the perfect example is Boris The Butcher, played masterfully by Alfred Mollina.As you might’ve guessed this is a parody of Hitchcock’s classic The Man Who Knew Too Much.
+Since the story is taking place in London, I couldn’t help but drawing parallels with Clockwise starring John Cleese.
+Mostly because it features the same concept of escalating ridiculousness or comedy of errors.
+We are smoothly going from one funny scene to the next one, keeping a pretty fast pace.
+There are a lot of twists and turns, keeping you thoroughly engaged ’till the end.
+Woefully underrated and often overlooked, this is a movie you simply must check out.Meet Wallace Ritchie, a manager at a Blockbuster video store in America living the simple life.
+He just landed in London, England to visit his businessman brother James.
+However, since he’s expecting an important business partner at his house James offers Ritchie a ticket to “Theater Of Life”.
+This is a new kind of show where a viewer performs along with the actors.
+All too happy, Ritchie accepts the offer, not knowing that he’ll soon be involved in a spy war of immense proportions.Here, at Rabbit Reviews, we select only the best mainstream comedies and this one made the cut easily.
+It features a very uplifting and vibrant atmosphere that envelops you with positivity.
+Moreover, the story feels like an adventure that you would love to take.
+You can watch it with your family, friends or alone high as a kite.
+It really doesn’t matter because The Man Who Knew Too Little will still be funny as hell.
+Granted, it might feel a little bit dated to younger audiences and too silly.
+However, I think that’s just part of its charm.Finally, if you’re looking for modern spy comedies check out Johnny English, Get Smart, Spy, Kingsman and The Spy Who Dumped Me.
+Enjoy.Director: Jon AmielWriters: Robert Farrar, Howard FranklinCast: Bill Murray, Peter Gallagher, Joanne Whalley, Alfred Molina, Richard Wilson, Geraldine JamesFun Facts: The movie that Consuela is watching in the kitchen is Copycat, also directed by Jon Amiel.Rating: IMDb Link: http://www.imdb.com/title/tt0120483/Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website This site uses Akismet to reduce spam.
 Learn how your comment data is processed.